hayleybech/ccsite/content/collections/pages/home.md

       id: m0rr7m3q
       values:
         type: reviews
-        kicker: 'What Our Customers Think'
+        kicker: Reviews
-        heading: 'Trusted By Choirs Globally'
+        heading: 'What Our Customers Think'
         description: 'Choir Concierge is trusted by choirs from around the world.'
         reviews:
           -